mcyandex/mcyandex/README.md

 I am an AI and web expert with huge experience in natural language processing, web development, and digital technologies.<br>
 My expertise includes developing and deploying AI models, creating and managing web applications, and integrating advanced algorithms for data analysis and user interaction.<br>
-I possess strong skills in programming languages such as JavaScript, PHP, Python, Java and I am proficient in using frameworks like Langchain, Node.js, React, Vue.js and Angular.<br>
+I possess strong skills in programming languages such as JavaScript, PHP, Python and I am proficient in using frameworks like Langchain, Node.js, React, Vue.js and Angular.<br>
 My background in AI research and practical implementation allows me to deliver innovative solutions that enhance user experiences and drive business success.
 <br>